ningpengtao-coder/gitlab-foss/doc/development/api_graphql_styleguide.md

 - Top level errors are *non-recoverable* (think `HTTP 500`)

-    These probably our fault as developers (e.g. a GraphQL syntax error) , or they not really anyone's fault (e.g. a git storage exception), and the user should not be able in the course of normal usage to cause them.
+  These are probably our fault as developers (e.g. a GraphQL syntax error), or they not really anyone's fault (e.g. a git storage exception), and the user should not be able in the course of normal usage to cause them.
 This category of errors should be treated as an internal error, and not shown to the user.

   We need to inform the user when the mutation fails, but we do not need to tell them why.

 * Mutation errors are *recoverable* (think `HTTP 4xx`)

   In the second case the errors are relevant to the user.
 They are things they need to know about, and may be able to change.
 Examples of this are things like model validation errors, permission errors, etc. Ideally we would like to prevent the user from getting as far as making the request, but if they do, they need to be told what is wrong.

   The user needs to be shown the error, and possibly be given an opportunity to fix the situation (log in, change the inputs, etc.).

-A mutation response is thus a three-valued sum-type, a bit like the type `Either Errors (Either Errors Value)`{.haskell}
+A mutation response is thus a three-valued sum-type, a bit like the type `Either Errors (Either Errors Value)`{:.haskell}

 #### Back-End considerations